 Shield your eyes from the bright neon lights in Electric Town

 Radio Kaikan and Mandarake are two of the most popular stores in Electric Town.
-Radio Kaikan is a massive red and yellow buildings with multiple floors of toys and collectibles.
+Radio Kaikan is a massive red and yellow building with multiple floors of toys and collectibles.
 Mandarake is a retail chain with even more manga and anime to browse.

-The neon lights help illuminate the many clubs.
+At night, Electric Town becomes the center of the district’s nightlife scene, with the neon lights helping to illuminate the many clubs.
 If you visit on the weekend, you’ll likely find crowds of clubgoers dressed in cosplay outfits and listening to anime music.

 Immerse yourself in anime culture with a stroll down Chuo Dori Street